browserify/module-deps/readme.markdown

 * opts.packageCache - an object mapping filenames to their parent package.json
 contents for browser fields, main entries, and transforms

+* opts.includeIndex - include a numeric `row.index` and an object
+`row.indexDeps` like `row.deps`, but mapping require strings to row indices.
+`row.index` may skip some indices.

 # transforms

 module-deps can be configured to run source transformations on files before